 We’re now rapidly approaching the end of 2011, and as we do, things seem to be getting worse rather than better.

-Unfortunately, it’s not doing much to salvage housing, primarily because no one has any confidence in housing.
+Unfortunately, it’s not doing much to salvage the housing market, primarily because no one has any confidence in real estate anymore.

 This is evidenced by the lackluster purchase-money mortgage application volume of late.